TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Retry logic
+	- Cumulative traversal log
+		- Copy current to clipboard
+		- Copy cumulative to clipboard
+	- Count the total timeout from the moment we begin to traverse
+	- We will retry traversals indefinitely
+		- until the user presses Abort

+- stun_result_info
+	- remember to keep stun session in optional so that it is never initialized twice per session
+		- it makes sense because it forces the client to start a new session to re-stun

 - Remember setting the low ttl
 - Consider using client_holes_opened to open holes only once